Let me begin this important post with a little story…

 You should also make persistent use of music in your target language.
 Playing music regularly in the background, when your children are at home, or in the car, will quickly increase their input.
 You may even find your children starting to sing along to a catchy song!
 (See How the Power of Music Nurtures Bilingual Ability and—for suitable music in English—Recommended Resources: Great Music for Kids.)

-At the moment, I’m pretty clueless when it comes to new computer apps, but in the past, I made use of computer games and electronic gadgets as one component of my efforts.
+At the moment, I’m pretty clueless when it comes to the latest apps, but in the past, I made use of computer games and electronic gadgets as one component of my efforts.
 If you investigate, you’ll likely find some enjoyable and effective resources for your target language.
 (The electronic device I describe in Are You Accidentally Hindering Your Child’s Bilingual Progress? might be of interest to those promoting English.)

 As for TV, I’ll admit that TV programs and DVDs have long played an important role in my children’s exposure to the minority language.
 At the same time, I do try to limit this input since the passive exposure of TV can’t match the positive impact of more interactive experiences—and, besides, I don’t want my kids turning into glassy-eyed zombies.